-Rockets must contain and completely enclose two raw hen's eggs of 57 to 63 grams weight and a diameter of 45 millimeters or less, and must return these from the flight without any cracks or other external damage.
-The eggs will be issued to the teams by event officials during finals, but teams must provide their own eggs for their qualifying flights.
-Rockets must be allowed to land at the end of flight without human intervention (catching) and will be disqualified if there is such intervention.
-The eggs and altimeter must be removed from the rocket at the end of the flight in the presence of a designated NAR official and presented to that official, who will inspect the eggs for damage and will read the altimeter score.
-All coatings, padding, or other materials used to protect the eggs must be removed by the team prior to this inspection.
-Any external damage to either of the eggs noted after flight is disqualifying.
+Rockets must contain and completely enclose one raw hen's egg of 55 to 60 grams weight and a diameter of 45 millimeters or less, and must return this from the flight without any cracks or other external damage.
+The egg will be issued to the teams by event officials during finals, but teams must provide their own egg for their qualifying flights.
+The portion of the rocket containing the egg and altimeter must be allowed to land at the end of flight without human intervention (catching) and will be disgualified if there is such intervention.
+The egg and altimeter must be removed from the rocket at the end of the flight in the presence of a designated NAR official and presented to that official, who will inspect the egg for damage after its removal and will read the altimeter score.
+All coatings, padding, or other materials used to protect the egg must be removed by the team prior to this inspection.
+Any external damage to the egg noted after its flight and removal from the rocket by the team is disqualifying.

-2.5 DURATION SCORING
+DURATION SCORING

-Scores for each flight shall be based on total flight duration of the rocket, measured from first motion at liftoff from the launch pad until the moment of landing or until the rocket can no longer be seen due to distance or to an obstacle.
+The duration score for each flight shall be based on total flight duration of the portion of the rocket containing the egg and altimeter, measured from first motion at liftoff from the launch pad until the moment of landing or until that portion of the rocket can no longer be seen due to distance or to an obstacle.
 Times must be measured independently by two people not on the team, one of whom is the official NAR-member adult observer, using separate electronic stopwatches that are accurate to 0.01 seconds.
-The official duration will be the average of the two times, rounded to the nearest 0.01 second.
+The official duration will be the average of the two times, rounded to the nearest 0.01 second, with .005 seconds being rounded up to the next highest 0.01 seconds.
 If one stopwatch malfunctions, the remaining single time will be used.
-The flight duration goal is a range of 48 to 50 seconds.
-Flights with duration in the range of 48 to 50 seconds get a perfect duration score of zero.
-Duration scores for flights with duration below 48 seconds will be computed by taking the absolute difference between 48 seconds and the measured average flight duration to the nearest 1/100 second and multiplying this by 4.
-Duration scores for flights with durations above 50 seconds will be computed by taking the absolute difference between 50 seconds and the measured average flight duration to the nearest 1/100 second and multiplying this by 4.
+The flight duration goal is a range of 46 to 48 seconds.
+Flights with duration in the range of 46 to 48 seconds get a perfect duration score of zero.
+Duration scores for flights with duration below 46 seconds will be computed by taking the absolute difference between 46 seconds and the measured average flight duration to the nearest 1/100 second and multiplying this by 4.
+Duration scores for flights with durations above 48 seconds will be computed by taking the absolute difference between 48 seconds and the measured average flight duration to the nearest 1/100 second and multiplying this by 4.
 These duration scores are always a positive number or zero.
+For those teams at the Finals that are invited to make a second flight based on their first-flight performance, the target duration for the second flight at that event will be 45 to 47 seconds and scoring for flights with durations above or below this range will be aligned to match the procedures for the 46-48 second range.

-2.6 ALTITUDE SCORING
+ALTITUDE SCORING